 - Process the hazelnuts in your food processor until very finely chopped, but stop before they turn into a paste.

 - Add the melted butter, stevia and kosher salt and process to incorporate, stopping once to scrape the sides.

 - Using a spatula, transfer the mixture into a 9-inch pie plate.
 Spread the mixture all over the bottom and halfway up the sides of the pie plate, pressing with your hands to compress it into a crust.

 - Place the crust in the freezer to set while you prepare the filling.

 Prepare the chocolate filling:

 - Wipe the food processor bowl and blade clean with moist paper towels.

-- In a small saucepan, over low heat, melt the chocolate with the stevia and vanilla.
+- In a small saucepan, over low heat, or in the microwave, melt the chocolate with the stevia and vanilla.
 Set aside.

 - Place the cream cheese in the food processor bowl.
 Process until creamy, about 1 minute, stopping once to scrape the sides and bottom of the bowl.

 - Add the melted chocolate mixture.
 Process to incorporate, stopping to scrape the bowl as needed.

 - Using a spatula, transfer the mixture to the prepared pie crust.
 Cover with cling wrap and refrigerate until set, about 4 hours.